Krukov/cashews/Readme.md

 #### Circuit breaker

 Circuit breaker pattern.
-Count number of failed calls and if error rate rich specified value will raise `CircuitBreakerOpen` exception
+Count the number of failed calls and if the error rate reaches the specified value, it will raise `CircuitBreakerOpen` exception

 > :warning: \*\*Warning: this decorator will not cache the result
 > To do it you can combine this decorator with any cache failover decorator`